Return to Launch home page.

-Classes will be taught by MIT and Harvard Business School professors, successful entrepreneurs, professionals from top tier consulting firms, and Harvard Business School alumni.
+Classes will be taught by MIT and Harvard Business School alumni, professionals from top tier consulting firms,

-Students will be put in teams of three for the duration of the program.
+Students will be in teams for the duration of the program.
 Teammates will be co-founders of their startup business,

 Homework will usually take the form of teams working on their businesses, plus some lectures will require pre work.
 There will not be formal grades,

 Classes and structured group work will typically occur Monday through Friday from 8am-6pm.
 Work often extends into the evenings and weekends, varying to some degree on specific group needs.
 Weekday evenings and weekends may also include field trips and special events.
 We pack the four weeks with as many opportunities to learn as possible, so we expect you to be 100% focused on Launch.
 If you have friends or relatives in the area, we suggest you visit with them either before or after the program.
 On the very rare occasion that a student wants to leave campus with family or friends from outside of Launch, permission from parents must be arranged by contacting Launch administration at least 48 hours in advance.